Honey Pie: Recording

 Recording began on 1 October 1968, at Trident Studios in London's Wardour Street.
 Only one take was recorded on the first day, although it is likely that a number of rehearsal attempts had previously been recorded and wiped.
 The next day, McCartney taped his lead vocals, and a lead guitar part was added.
 According to George Harrison, John Lennon played the guitar solo.
 The song's woodwind arrangement by George Martin was recorded two days later on 4 October.
 McCartney added a final vocal overdub at the end of the session.

 Before recording sessions for the album began, the Beatles recorded a demo of Honey Pie at George Harrison's Esher home studios.
 This version contained slightly different lyrics and lacked the introduction of the final version.
 The demo was later released in 1996 on Anthology 3 and the 2018 Super Deluxe edition of The Beatles album.

 Legacy

 Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Honey Pie" at number 25 in his ranking of the White Album's 30 tracks.
 He wrote: "A catchy if uninspiring homage to music hall entertainment from a wartime-era that succeeds in feeling fresh."
 He called the song one of McCartney's weaker tracks.

+In his book Revolution in the Head, Ian MacDonald describes "Honey Pie" as having “a catchy tune, the correct period harmonic design, and all the proper passing chords” and Dave Rybs of "Beatles Music History" called the song "underrated."

+Although Lennon's guitar solo is only four measures long, Guitar Player contributor Christopher Scapelliti praised it as being "stylistically, it’s right on the money."
+Harrison also praised Lennon's guitar solo, saying "John played a brilliant solo on 'Honey Pie'.
+Sounded like Django Reinhardt or something.
+It was one of them where you just close your eyes and happen to hit all the right notes — sounded like a little jazz solo."